5 reasons to scuba dive in Antarctica

 Polar diving in Antarctica

 While you're diving, other ship passengers will be out on landings and zodiac excursions.
-If you’d like to skip any dives and take part in these instead, that’s no problem.
+If you’d like to skip any dives and take part in these instead, that’s no problem and you can let your dive guide know once the Expedition Leader has briefed the non-diving guests on the ship's Plan A for the following day.
 This will give you time to explore above the water as well as under it for a more balanced overall experience.
+However, where possible and relevant the dive guides may also be able to get you ashore before or after your dive for a shorter landing - in which case you will be wearing your dry suit ashore.

 What you'll see while diving in Antarctica

-Antarctic dive sites range from shallow ice diving to deep water.
-Generally speaking, you’ll board a zodiac with all your equipment and journey 10 to 15 minutes to a location chosen by your guides.
-Occasionally, you’ll dive directly from the beach.
+Antarctic dive sites range from exploring the shallows up to a maximum depth of 20 metres (65 feet).
+Generally speaking, you’ll board a zodiac with all your equipment and journey roughly 10 to 15 minutes to a location chosen by your guides.

-As with all excursions and activities on the White Continent, the mercurial weather means it's better to embrace an expedition mindset and go with the flow leads to have a fantastic time.
+As with all excursions and activities on the White Continent, the mercurial weather and ice conditions means it's better to embrace a true expedition mindset - "going with the flow" is essential.

 A starfish on the Antarctic seafloor